Best Solutions To Help You Rest Easy

 As you sleep, your body temperature varies.
 When you lay down, your body cools down, and when you get up, it heats up.
 You can have trouble falling asleep if your room is too hot.
 It may be beneficial to set your thermostat to a chilly temperature of 60–67°F (15.6–19.4°C).

 Individual tastes will differ, so figure out what temperature suits you best.
-Taking a warm bath or shower might also assist the body's temperature fluctuations to go more quickly.
-As your body cools down thereafter, your brain may get a signal to sleep.
+A warm bath or shower might also assist the body's temperature fluctuations to go more quickly.
+As your body cools down after that, your brain may get a signal to sleep.

-According to one study, having a hot bath or shower before bed might enhance key sleep metrics including sleep efficiency and quality.
-The amount of time you spend sleeping in bed as opposed to lying awake is referred to as sleep efficiency.
+According to one study, having a hot bath or shower before bed might enhance key sleep metrics, including sleep efficiency and quality.
+The amount of time you spend sleeping in bed instead of lying awake is called sleep efficiency.

 Baths or showers between 104°F and 108.5°F (40.0°C and 42.5°C) were shown to be beneficial 1 to 2 hours before sleep.
-Even if their baths or showers were just 10 minutes long, many reported an improvement in their sleep.
+Even if their baths or showers were just 10 minutes long, many reported improving their sleep.
 More study is required, but these results are encouraging.

 2. Practice The 4-7-8 Breathing Technique